Milano–Torino: Race dates

-In the 2012 and 2021 edition the finish was moved to the top of Superga (repeated two times).

-The 2020 edition was a flat race for the sprinters.

 Significant winners

 Milano–Torino is one of the fastest of the classics, Walter Martin won the 1961 edition at an average speed of 45.094 kilometres per hour and this stood for a time as the fastest speed in a classic race until beaten by Marinio Vigna in the 1964 edition of the Tre Valli Varesine.
 Swiss rider Markus Zberg now holds the record average speed for the race when he won in 1999 at a speed of 45.75 kilometres per hour.
 The record for the most wins in Milano–Torino stands to the Italian Costante Girardengo who took five victories between 1914 and 1923.
 Pierino Favalli took a hat trick of wins between 1938 and 1940.
 Tour de France and Giro d'Italia winner, the late Marco Pantani almost died in the 1995 edition of Milano–Torino when police allowed a four-wheel drive vehicle onto the course by mistake; Pantani and two other riders ploughed into the vehicle.
 Pantani sustained multiple leg breaks and missed the entire 1996 season.
 In 2012 the winner was Alberto Contador, who won the first single day race in his pro career.